micrology/prsm/doc/help.md

 <tr class="odd">
 <td rowspan="9"><strong>Stakeholder-suggested factors</strong></td>
 <td rowspan="3">Intervention or controllable factors</td>
-<td>Downstream nodes and edges</td>
+<td>Downstream factors and edges</td>
 <td>What is the intervention or controllable factor affecting?
 Unexpected indirect effects?</td>
 <td>Select the intervention factor and choose ‘Show only Factors downstream’</td>
 </tr>
 <tr class="even">
-<td>For multiple nodes create a union or intersection of multiple downstream submaps</td>
+<td>For multiple factors create a union or intersection of multiple downstream submaps</td>
 <td>How are multiple interventions complementing or clashing with each other?</td>
 <td>Select all the interventions and choose ‘Show only Factors downstream’</td>
 </tr>
 <tr class="odd">
-<td>Paths between intervention nodes and outcome nodes, including ego networks of nodes on paths</td>
+<td>Paths between intervention factors and outcome factors, including ego networks of factors on paths</td>
 <td>What does the intervention rely on to achieve its goals?
 What wider context might affect it?</td>
-<td>Select all the nodes on the path(s) between the intervention(s) and the outcomes(s), and choose ‘Show only Factors 1 link away’ (or 2 or 3 links away)</td>
+<td>Select all the factors on the path(s) between the intervention(s) and the outcomes(s), and choose ‘Show only Factors 1 link away’ (or 2 or 3 links away)</td>
 </tr>
 <tr class="even">
 <td rowspan="4">Important or outcome factors</td>
-<td>Upstream nodes and edges</td>
+<td>Upstream factors and edges</td>
 <td>What is influencing the thing we care about?
 Constraints?
 Control?
 Buffered or buffeted?</td>
 <td>Select the intervention factor and choose ‘Show only Factors upstream’</td>
 </tr>
 <tr class="odd">
-<td>For multiple nodes create a union or intersection of ego networks.
+<td>For multiple factors create a union or intersection of ego networks.
 Or, pull out paths between outcomes.</td>
 <td>What trade-offs or synergies might there be between achieving the things we care about?</td>
 <td>Select all the interventions and choose ‘Show only Factors upstream’</td>
 </tr>